Practicing The Subtle Art Of Detachment

 Detachment from sense of time can help you become aware of the transient nature of our lives and help you become more and more peaceful as you understand that the only time you have control over is now, this present moment.
 All that has passed before and all that is coming ahead is immaterial.

 All in all, unconditional mental peace should be the only constant in life and practicing detachment can help us achieve it.
-In my next article, I will be writing about simple steps we can take to ensure that we detach ourselves once in a while to come back to our lives with fresher perspective and deeper understanding of things.
+In my next article, I have written about how to get back up after falling once and start over.